Professor Karel Kouba

 * 1927 - † 2013

-Prof. Karel Kouba was one of the Founding Fathers of the Institute of Economic Studies.
+Professor Karel Kouba was one of the founding fathers of the Institute of Economic Studies.
 His rich academic life mirrors the bright and dark sides of the history of Czechoslovakia.
 In the 1960s he co-authored a book Economic Growth in Czechoslovakia that sparked wide interest across the world over the perfomance of socialist economies.
 In 1967-68, he was a Visiting Professor at the University of California.
 In the 1970s he had to leave academia and returned to economics at the end of 1980s.
 He has earned recognition both home and abroad.

 A quote from recollections: